sumanentc/Ignite-Querying-Cache/README.md

 4. /players/fuzzy/search/{text} - Search All Players using Fuzzy TextQuery where either name or team contains the given text

-5. /players/fuzzy/search/{text}/{fieldName} - Search All Players using Fuzzy TextQuery and fieldName where fieldName contain the given text
+5. /players/fuzzy/search/{text}/{fieldName} - Search All Players using Fuzzy TextQuery with fieldName where fieldName contain the given text

 ```